NewThingsCo/urban-green-explorer/src/content/TERMS_OF_USE_EN.md

----
-name: Terms of use and privacy policy
----

 # Terms of use and privacy policy

 > Please note: the English translation is provided as an aid only.
 In case of discrepancies, the Finnish version is legally binding.